 We are always delighted to welcome new members to our dynamic social group for the ‘young middle-aged’ members of our community.

 Readers’ Bloc – Book Club

-The group comes together every six to eight weeks.
-We meet over a cup of coffee to discuss the current work in a relaxed and friendly atmosphere.
+The group meets on the third Thursday of the month in the Atkin-Woolfe Room at the synagogue.
+We meet over a cup of coffee (and homemade cake!) to discuss the current work in a relaxed and friendly atmosphere.
 New members are always welcome – you do not have to attend every meeting or read every book.

 The choir sings at services on the High Holy Days and, on request, for weddings, bar/bat mitzvahs and special occasions.